 (D) Requires students with intellectual disabilities to participate on Start Printed Page 27728not less than a half-time basis as determined by the institution, with such participation focusing on academic components, and occurring through one or more of the following activities:

 (i) Regular enrollment in credit-bearing courses with nondisabled students offered by the institution.

 (ii) Auditing or participating in courses with nondisabled students offered by the institution for which the student does not receive regular academic credit.

-(iv) Participation in internships or work-based training in settings with nondisabled individuals.
+(iv) Participation in internships or work-based training in settings with nondisabled individuals; and

 Student with an intellectual disability means a student—

-(A) With mental retardation or a cognitive impairment, characterized by significant limitations in—
+(A) With a cognitive impairment, characterized by significant limitations in—

 (i) Intellectual and cognitive functioning; and

 (ii) Adaptive behavior as expressed in conceptual, social, and practical adaptive skills; and